 Health and image are such important topics to talk to our children about.
-That being said, it is often hard to know where to start and what the right things are to say.
-On today’s post, our friend Cate Palmer shares with us her 4 Top Tips for Talking to Kids about Healthy Body Image & Nutrition.
+It is often hard to know where to start and what the right things are to say.
+In today’s post, our friend Cate Palmer shares her 4 Top Tips for Talking to Kids about Healthy Body Image & Nutrition.

-These tips are not only awesome tips for children, but also changing the dialogue on how we see healthy body image and nutrition as adults.
-So check out these great tips for Talking to Kids about Healthy Body Image & Nutrition and let us know what you think in the comments below!
+These tips are awesome tips for children and changing the dialogue on how we see healthy body image and nutrition as adults.
+So check out these great tips for Talking to Kids about Healthy Body Image & Nutrition, and let us know what you think in the comments below!

 4 Top tips for Talking to Kids about Body Image and Healthy Nutrition